jtvanlew/jtvanlew.github.io/_posts/2014-12-06-wort-chiller-pump.md

 ![wort chiller pumping](/images/post/2115697301_ff9c9a3de1.jpg)

-Of course I became curious about how effective the cooling would be with different volumes of ice water.
+Of course I became curious if I could solve for the temperatures of the wort as a function of time -- taking into account that the wort is heating up the chilled water.
+The curiosity is mostly academic and not really influencing a design or anything.
+But ... here goes.

 # Equations
 In a really simplified sense, the hot wort and cold bath can be treated as coupled isothermal baths with one inlet/outlet of fluid.
 I'll assume also that the wort chiller I made is efficient enough to raise the temperature of the chilling water up to the wort  temperature, regardless of the flow rate or chilled temperature.
 The equations are